Brurur/Spectrum-0_Official/README.md

 <hr>

 # 🌱 Spectrum: 0 by Spectral Pack
-Spectrum: 0 is an educational puzzle-platformer developed for PC using Unity, designed to advocate for climate action in support of SDG 13.
+Spectrum: 0 is an educational puzzle-platformer developed for PC using Unity, designed to advocate for climate action and life on land in support of SDG 13 and SDG 15.
 Set in a post-apocalyptic world devastated by human neglect, the game follows a robot named Sp3ctr4 who journeys through five distinct environments, ranging from ruined forests to polluting factories, to solve puzzles and plant vegetation, transforming the "grey" world back into a colored, living ecosystem.
 The narrative emphasizes environmental stewardship, culminating in Sp3ctr4's self-sacrifice to fully restore the Earth's ecological balance and save the remaining life on the planet.

 ## 🎮 Game Features
 - **Genre:** Educational Puzzle-Platformer